darylsze/CicularRadiusImageView/README.md

 # CicularRadiusImageView

 Code example for people who are seeking for circular or radius-support imageview
+> [very simple implementation and *have no plan for maintenance*.
+Feel free to use if its useful for you.]

 Simple usage:
 1. Copy file into your project